 Greater London High Points

 Greater London is divided into 32 local authority districts called Boroughs plus the City of London.
-Living relatively close to the edge of London it was natural that I would want to visit all 33 high points.
+Living relatively close to the edge of London, it was natural that I would want to visit all 33 high points.
 Much like the UK County Tops some feel like a proper summit and others are unremarkable points in flat areas.

 Westerham Heights on the Kent border is the high point of both Bromley and the whole of Greater London.
 It’s also a very short walk from Betsom’s Hill, the Kent County Top.
-Other than their elevations neither are particularly interesting though.
+Other than their elevations neither is particularly interesting though.
 You’ll need to visit Sanderstead Plantation in Croydon for the highest point that actually feels like a hill.

-Prior to April 1st 1994 the Greater London high point was on the north-eastern slope of Botley Hill.
+Prior to 1st April 1994, the Greater London high point was on the north-eastern slope of Botley Hill.
 A boundary change moved this point to Surrey where Leith Hill is higher.

 Hampstead Heath, the high point of Camden is also the high point of the old County of London Administrative County.
 This area came into being with Local Government Act 1888 which split some Historic Counties into new Administrative Counties.
-The Administrative Counties have since been replaced by the metropolitan and non-metropolitan counties plus Greater London.
+The Administrative Counties have since been replaced by the Metropolitan and Non-metropolitan Counties plus Greater London.

-High Holborn, the high point of The City of London, is not a borough but an English Ceremonial County
+High Holborn, the high point of The City of London, is not a borough but an English Ceremonial County.

 As you would expect with high points, several are marked with OS Trig Pillars.
 Sanderstead Plantation in Croydon has a Trig Pillar nearby at Selsdon Park but it’s not at the summit.
 Pole Hill, in Waltham Forest is the highest point of a Greater London Borough that has a Trig Pillar on the summit.